-Another instalment of my annual round-up of what is on the horizon for UK internet law [Updated 29 April 2022].
+Another instalment of my annual round-up of what is on the horizon for UK internet law [Updated 29 April and 2 November 2022].
 It does stray a little beyond our shores, noting some significant EU developments (pre-Brexit habits die hard).
 As always, it does not include data protection (too big, not really my field).

 Draft Online Safety Bill The UK government published